-Student scores on teacher assessments indicate, on average, significant learning, such as at least 1 year of growth\; each assessment used is approved by the administration; and scores reported are validated by the administration.
+Student scores on teacher assessments indicate, on average, significant learning, such as at least 1.25 years of growth\; each assessment used is approved by the administration; and scores reported are validated by the administration.

 \Suggested years of growth are listed here as general guidance.
-Standardized assessments and skills-based rubrics used for TAS may measure reading levels, rubric levels, etc. Teachers should refer to the vendor scoring guidance, if applicable, for each assessment they have chosen to determine how many levels equate to a year of growth or more.
+Standardized assessments and skills-based rubrics used for TAS may measure reading levels, rubric levels, etc. Teachers should refer to the scoring guidance for each assessment they have chosen to determine how many levels equates to a year of growth or more.